Gholam Hossein Peyrovani

-Gholam Hossein Peyrovani (غلامحسین پيروانی, born March 29, 1955 in Shiraz, Iran) is a former Iranian football player and now manager.
+Gholam Hossein Peyrovani (غلامحسین پيروانی, born 29 March 1955, in Shiraz, Iran) is a former Iranian football player and now manager.

 He was the coach of the Iran national under-23 football team from 2009 to 2010.
-He is also the older brother of former Persepolis and Iranian national team player, Afshin Peyrovani.
+He is also the older brother of former Persepolis and Iranian national team player, Afshin Peyrovani, and Amir Hossein Peyrovani.

 Playing career

 Club career

 In 1969, at the age of 15, Peyrovani joined Shiraz's most popular team, Bargh Shiraz.
 His father was a big fan of the team as well, and helped the team financially.
 He quickly established a spot for himself in the team, and eventually became the starting libero.
 Peyrovani attracted the attention of many and in 1976 was named the best libero of the Takht Jamshid Cup by Donyaye Varzesh (World Of Sports) magazine.
 He played 25 years for Bargh Shiraz and retired at the age of 40 from competitive football.

 International career

 His international career was less spectacular though.
 He played in the Iranian national youth teams that won the AFC Youth Championship in 1973 and 1974.
 He was called up several times to the national team but never made the final squad.
 He also participated in some international tournaments with his club team, but none were of any significance.